What to do in Puerto Escondido

 Playa Carrizalillo is a small, cove beach, just off the main road in Rinconada.
 If you want smaller waves, this is the one for you.
 Whilst the water is still pretty choppy, you can get in and out ok, as long as you are comfortable in the water.
 If you're a beginner surfer, this is one of the best beaches for a first lesson.

 There are several beach shacks along the sand, with cold cervezas and ceviche.
-Just be warned that the beautiful steps down to the beach aren't quite so fun on the way back up!
-Also, the beach is very small and so there isn't too much space on the sand if the tide is in.
+Just be warned that the short walk down the steps to the beach isn't quite so fun on the way back up!
+Also, this beach is very popular spot with locals and backpackers alike, and so it does get very busy.

 Playa Bacocho - a sunset favourite